jphdevsf/zivarri-jewels-site/README.md

 - [🧯 Troubleshooting](#-troubleshooting)

 ## About The Stack
-This repository contains a full‑stack jewelry portfolio website for Zivarri Jewels, a fine custom jewelry and repair studio based in Eureka, CA. The project is structured as a monorepo built on the Next.js framework using TypeScript, with a self‑hosted instance of Strapi as the headless CMS (PostgreSQL for data storage) to allow the client to manage static content.
+This repository contains a full‑stack jewelry website for Zivarri Jewels, a fine custom jewelry and repair studio based in Eureka, CA. The project is structured as a monorepo built on the Next.js framework using TypeScript, with a self‑hosted instance of Strapi as the headless CMS (PostgreSQL for data storage) to allow the client to manage static content.
 The entire stack is containerized with Docker.
-The UI is composed of custom React components styled primarily with TailwindCSS, with selective use of CSS modules for flexibility.
+The UI is composed of custom React components and styled primarily with TailwindCSS.

 ## Roadmap-Lite
 - **Phase One:** Launch a streamlined site that showcases the client’s offerings and provides inspiration designed to encourage custom jewelry commissions.